Persian art: Early Islamic period

-Before the Mongol conquest
+Under the Caliphate

+Late 7th-early 8th Century, Bronze Throne Leg in the Shape of a Griffin in late Sasanian or post-Sasanian style.
+Probably Western Iran.

 Persia managed to retain its cultural identity after the Muslim conquest of Persia, which was complete by 654, and the Arab conquerors soon gave up attempts to impose the Arabic language on the population, although it became the language used by scholars.
 Turkic peoples became increasingly important in Greater Iran, especially the eastern parts, leading to a cultural Turko-Persian tradition.
 The political structure was complex, with effective power often exercised by local rulers.

 Nishapur during the Islamic Golden Age, especially the 9th and 10th centuries, was one of the great centres of pottery and related arts.
 Most of the ceramic artefacts discovered in Nishapur are preserved in the Metropolitan Museum of Art in New York City, and museums in Tehran and Mashhad.
 Ceramics produced at Nishapur showed links with Sasanian art and Central Asian art.